-In general, students in kindergarten through grade two receive enriched instruction and opportunities for tiered assignments.
-Students in grades three through six may also be considered for alternative and accelerated curriculum, most notably in reading, math and spelling.
+In general, students in kindergarten through grade three receive enriched instruction and opportunities for tiered assignments.
+Students in grades four through six may also be considered for alternative and accelerated curriculum, most notably in reading, math and spelling.

 The KDS program is designed to enable the student to learn more challenging material at a different rate and level of thinking.

 Differentiated instruction allows teachers to adjust teaching methods and/or materials to accommodate each student’s learning aptitude.
 In some instances, this includes changes in the instructional strategies, materials or expectations in a manner that actually alters the construct of the educational task.
 These modifications are so noted on a Gifted Individualized Support Plan (GISP).

 The GISP may be developed in cooperation with the Director of Academics, classroom teacher, parents and other professionals.
 The GISP is then implemented by the classroom teacher within the general education setting.
 Through the individualized plan for instruction, the KDS Gifted Program addresses each student's unique needs for an accelerated and/or challenging academic program while offering a framework for attaining social and emotional growth.